Weave the Lightning is Lee's newest novel

 Still, science and fantasy aren’t the most obvious friends, as some types of magic break (our world’s) physical laws like children stomping through sandcastles.
 Is that bad?
 Not necessarily.
 Other types of magic rigorously account for conservation of mass (or other physical laws).
 Is that good?
 Maybe, maybe not.
 It depends on your audience and the story you’re telling.

 If I’m reading urban fantasy and the romantic lead turns into a bat for some leathery-winged sexy-times, I don’t care where that extra mass went (that example got weird, but roll with me here).
 If the author interrupts the action to explain, they’ll likely lose me as a reader.
-If, on the other hand, they set up that matter is absolutely conserved and then someone gets magicked into a tiny bat in the heat of battle, I’m going to be on the edge of my seat wondering where the rest of her just went.
+On the other hand, if they set up that matter is absolutely conserved and then someone gets magicked into a tiny bat in the heat of battle, I’m going to be on the edge of my seat wondering where the rest of her just went.
 If I don’t find out, or if it doesn’t matter, I’ll be disappointed.

 In my heart, I’m a scientist.
 I ask why.
 Whether writing science fiction or fantasy, you’ll see that questioning in my worlds.
 If there’s magic, people will have studied it.
 They’ll have theories.
 The society will have tried to use it to solve practical problems like ending famine, communicating across distance, and freeing women of cramps and unwanted pregnancies.